citycoins/governance/ccips/ccip-010/ccip-010-citycoins-auth-v2.md

 - an update to the city wallet address, in case the custody address is changed
 - an upgrade to the core contract, replacing the current core contract with a new one
+- an adjustment to the emissions schedule
 - an update to the token URI, which specifies the off-chain location of the CityCoin token data

-TODO: outline process to update emissions schedule and outline possibilities

 The city wallet is a 2-of-3 multisignature wallet, and requires 2-of-3 approval before any of the protected functions can be used.